masettir/Laravel/README.md

 docker run -d -v /web/root:/var/www -e INSTALL_LARAVEL=4.2.* -e CREATE=yes -e MIGRATE=all -e SEED=yes --link db:laravel repo/name:tag

-then the docker container would find the install directory for laravel, install laravel 4, create a migrations table in the database it has been linked to, run all migrations and then seed the database.
+then the docker containor would find the install directory for laravel, install laravel 4, create a migrations table in the database it has been linked to, run all migrations and then seed the database.

 then later, if lets say you need to reset the autoload tables and refresh the database, and you have new data to add/seed into your database, but you dont need to install laravel, or whatever else, then you can run the container again with the necessary commands.